 Foreign Language Placement

 One full year of high school study in a foreign language is generally considered equivalent to one semester’s work in college.
 To receive college credit for high school or independent work, a student must take an advanced placement examination in the target language and complete the next semester advanced level with a grade of C or better.
-Placement in and completion of the second elementary level or first intermediate level will enable a student to receive credit for the first elementary level; placement in and completion of the second semester intermediate level will enable a student to get credit for the first three semesters of the target language once appropriate paperwork has been completed and fees have been paid.
-Contact the Registrar’s Office for more information.
+Placement in and completion of the second elementary level or first intermediate level will enable a student to receive credit for the first elementary level; placement in and completion of the second semester intermediate level will enable a student to receive credit for the first three semesters of the target language once appropriate paperwork has been completed and fees have been paid.
+Contact Cardinal Central for more information.

 Advanced Placement Examination